WillBooster/plantuml-visualizer/README.md

 - Any page containing `<pre>` tag with prefix `@startuml` and suffix `@enduml`

-(We will list webpages with testing urls later)
+(We will list GitLab pages with testing urls later)

 ### .pu / .puml / .plantuml / .wsd files